deas/argocd-conductr/README.md

 -->

-The primary goal of this project is to exercise with ArgoCD based [GitOps](https://gitops.tech) deployment covering the full cycle - up to production via promotion, if you want to.
+The primary goal of this project is to exercise with Argo CD based [GitOps](https://gitops.tech) deployment covering the full cycle - up to production via promotion, if you want to.
 Experimentation and production should not conflict.

 The change process starts at localhost.
 Hence, we consider `kind` experience very important.
 Given that, some elements may be useful in CI context.
 Most things, should play nice  productive environments as well.